 While men’s 1940s business attire moved toward formality, casual style went the opposite way.
 Ease and comfort blended the lighter business suit style with sports wear established in the previous decades.
-This merging resulted in sports coats instead of business suits, relaxed button up shirts in new colors and knitwear that exploded in popularity during this decade.
-1940s men’s casual clothing looks formal to us today, yet many of our modern favorites took root during this time, such as denim jeans, T-shirts and Hawaiian shirts.
+This merging resulted in sports coats instead of business suits, relaxed button up shirts in new colors, and an explosion of popularity in knitwear during this decade.
+1940s men’s casual clothing looks formal to us today, yet many of our modern favorites took root during this time, such as denim jeans, T-shirts, and Hawaiian shirts.
 Without these inventions, where would our style be today?

 1940s Sport Coats

 Sport coats were worn with solid colored pants that were darker than the sport coat, with the exception of white pants, which were primarily worn with a navy blue sport coat.
 Military tan pants were especially common and coordinated well with all sport coat colors.
 Most sport coats had wide rounded notch lapels and two very large square pockets that were either flap, slit, or patch styles.

 The 1942 War Production Board restricted patch pockets, pleats, belts, and vents on sport coats.
 The limited access to wool also meant coats were being made of alternative fabrics such as tweed, flannel, and synthetic blends.
-A limitation in available colors also produced a bland, military inspired color palette.
+A limitation in available colors produced a bland, military inspired color palette.

 After the war, men’s sport coats were the first to throw off drabness and minimalism.
 Patch pockets returned even bigger, patterns were bolder, and colors were no wear near Army tan.